 Recently asked questions relating to National Westminster Bank transfer of equity

-- When it comes to transfer of equity conveyancing involving a remortgage with National Westminster Bank should I be invoiced value added tax on the following: (1) Land Registry fee on the transfer of equity (2) Pre - completion search fee (3) SDLT E submission on the transfer (4) Bank TT fee
+- When it comes to transfer of equity conveyancing involving refinance with National Westminster Bank should I be paying VAT on the following: (1) Land Registry fee on the transfer of equity (2) Pre - completion search fee (3) SDLT E submission on the transfer (4) Bank TT fee

-General Advice to read in conjunction with the above National Westminster Bank transfer of equity Info :
+Caveats to be read in supporting the above National Westminster Bank transfer of equity Info :

 Tax and Legal

-Should the tenure of your property be leasehold, the lease may require that you have a license to do so from the freeholder.
-If such conditions are not complied with you may be in breach of your covenants under the lease.
-This could trigger the freeholder taking enforcement action against you.
+Should the tenure of your property be leasehold, the lease may have a requirement for notices to be served and that you obtain the consent of the freeholder.
+If such conditions are not complied with you may be in violation of your covenants under the lease.
+This could potentially result in the freeholder taking enforcement action against you.

 Indemnity Insurance